msppstata/quant1/08-Chi-squared-and-Labels.md

 gen weekwage = wage*hours
 label variable weekwage "Ave.
 Weekly Pay"
 ```

 - Changes can also be made in the Variables Manager `Data > Variables Manager`
 - Remember to put the resulting "label" command into your do-file.

 ```
 generate agesq = age^2
 ```

 - Use the varibles manager to label, then add label to do-file.

 ```
 label variable agesq "Age Squared"
 ```

-- A very useful function when you start working with large data sets
+- A useful command when you start working with large data sets
 - `lookfor`: searches variable names and labels

 ```
 lookfor age
 ```